mfoud444/reports/README.md

 ### Option 2: Using Apache or Nginx:

-If you wish to use Apache or Nginx, configure your virtual host to point to the `public` directory of your Laravel project.
+If you wish to use Apache , configure your virtual host to point to the `public` directory of your Laravel project.

 ---